 Amazon strives to provide their customers with convenience of shopping online, to provide a vast selection of goods at the best price and provide a high level of customer service.

 Their warehouse is set up on an intricate system they affectionately call “the library”.
-Rows of stack like shelves hold sectioned off bins for products.
+Rows of stack-like shelves hold sectioned-off bins for products.
 Like a library, each product has a number and a barcode assigned.
 Unlike the Dewey decimal system, the barcode doesn’t tell you about the product or it’s location.
 Its just a simple and efficient way to track the item.
-Barcodes are scanned all along the way to ensure that they can be found at any point in the process.
+Barcodes are scanned all along the way to ensure they can be found at any point in the process.

 Like items are purposely set apart from each other in order to prevent employees from mistakenly picking up a similar but wrong item.
 And fast moving items are placed in several different spots around the warehouse in order to prevent pickers from tripping over each other to get the most popular items.